SB-27182/loba-NN/README.md

 <br>
 This issue can be investigated by considering the differences of a ***stochastic mapping*** and a ***bijective mapping***.
 - ***Bijective mappings*** require that the space-transform from the input space to the output space, be a  continuous manifold; naturally this means that the domain and the co-domain must be equal in number of dimensions.
 In a nutshell, the only way loba-NN can interpret clusters is via "walking the distance" from cluster to cluster.
 -  ***Stochastic mappings*** can map from a domain of any size, to a codomain of any size.
 This is because they learn a probabilistic density that maps between spaces.
-In simple words, any constraints placed on the latent density of a VAE, will be "jumped over" via a probability-mapping.
+In simple words, any constraints placed on the latent density-space of a VAE, will be "jumped over" via a probability-mapping.

 <br>